 Exploration outside the Tritton operations area

-- 4Mt at 2.4g/t for 308,000 ounces gold Inferred Resource with no lower cut-off
+· 4Mt at 2.4g/t for 300,000 ounces gold Inferred Resource with no lower cut-off1

 The mining lease has significant water dams and rights to harvest water from the adjacent Sutor River.
 The Company is committed to delivering value for shareholders from this asset and is considering future options to achieve this.

 The Canbelego project is in joint venture with Oxley Exploration Pty Ltd (70 per cent interest), a subsidiary of Helix Resources.

 The Canbelego project covers approximately 40km2 and is located 45 kilometres south-west of the Tritton operations.
 Tenement EL6105 covers a 10 kilomtres long, north-west trending magnetic complex, which is very prospective for base metal VMS deposits.
 Exploration activities have been focused on targeting mineralisation extensions below the historical Canbelego workings and regional geophysical and geochemical surveys to define regional targets within the tenement.